ClementNerma/Rave/docs/books/hybrid.md

 #### Using loops to iterate dictionaries

 Loops are our best friend when exploring dictionaries.
-While we can still get access to the list of a dictionary's keys thanks to `mydict.keys()` and to its value with `mydict.values()`, the most simple remains to use the `for` loop:
+While we can still get access to the array of a dictionary's keys thanks to `mydict.keys()` and to its value with `mydict.values()`, the most simple remains to use the `for` loop:

 ```sn
 // Explore a dictionary using its keys